 Alex and Piper got gay prison married right before Piper left on early release.

 Piper discovered the kickball field and the fact that there were organized kickball games back in the 80s.
 The games were shut down since Barb and Carol had the Great Kickball War between C and D Block.
-Piper started a campaign to get kickball started up again and she was successful.
+Piper started a successful campaign to get kickball started up again.

 Once again, Barb and Carol planned a battle for the final game, but Maria wasn’t up for a gang war.
 She approached CO McCullough before the game and asked her to make the captains re-pick teams.
 This allowed Maria to make the teams with a mixture of C and D Block members.

 When it actually got to the moment when everyone had their their shivs out to start fighting, they got distracted by the game itself and kept playing.
 Everyone had regular kickball fun and there was no fight.